rphlmr/jekyll-solarized-theme/README.md

 All is on the "solarized-jekyll" folder.

-Copy this folder and use it like a classic jekyl project.
+Copy this folder and use it like a classic jekyll project.

 Don't forget to modify your _config.yml